NoodleSeed-com/seedspec/docs/core-concepts/architecture.md

 # Architecture & Design

-SeedML transforms specifications into working applications through a carefully designed pipeline architecture.
+The Seed Specification Language transforms specifications into working applications through a carefully designed pipeline architecture.

 ## System Architecture

-SeedML follows a strict layered architecture pattern where each layer has clear responsibilities and boundaries:
+The Seed Specification Language follows a strict layered architecture pattern where each layer has clear responsibilities and boundaries:

 ### Layer Dependencies
 ```ascii